waellejmi/semantic-search-rDepression/README.md

 ## Future Improvements / TODO

-- Push the full model to HuggingFace for inference use.
-- Build a live demo with Gradio
 - Export the model to ONNX and apply quantization for optimization
 - Implement content filtering and safety measures for edge cases where retrieved posts might contain particularly concerning content (self-harm references, crisis situations)